hmadland/460/journalHW3.md

 layout: default
 ---
 ## Homework 3
-The third assignment tasked us with translating a post fix calculator written in Java into one written in C#.
+The third assignment tasked us with translating a postfix calculator written in Java into one written in C#.
 The assignment instructions can be found [here](http://www.wou.edu/~morses/classes/cs46x/assignments/HW3.html).

 ## New Branch